splunk/public-o11y-docs/gdi/monitors-hosts/http.rst

       - no
       - ``bool``
-      - If ``useHTTPS`` is true and this option is also ``true``, the exporter’s TLS cert is not verified.
+      - If ``useHTTPS`` is true and this option is also ``true``, the exporter's TLS cert is not verified.
 The default value is ``false``.
    -